nanxstats/nanx.me/content/_index.md

 as a representative of Merck & Co., as well as on the [R Submission Working Group](https://rconsortium.github.io/submissions-wg/).

-In my daily work, I focus on tackling challenges at the intersection of statistical methodology research and software architecture innovation.
+In my daily work, I solve challenges at the intersection of statistical methodology research and software architecture innovation.
 My research interests include sparse linear models, representation learning, and computational reproducibility.